cdktf/cdktf-provider-googlebeta/docs/googleBeyondcorpSecurityGateway.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.18.1/docs/resources/google_beyondcorp_security_gateway#id GoogleBeyondcorpSecurityGateway#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_beyondcorp_security_gateway#id GoogleBeyondcorpSecurityGateway#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `location`<sup>Optional</sup> <a name="location" id="@cdktf/provider-google-beta.googleBeyondcorpSecurityGateway.GoogleBeyondcorpSecurityGateway.Initializer.parameter.location"></a>

+- *Type:* str

+Resource ID segment making up resource 'name'.

+It identifies the resource within its parent collection as described in https://google.aip.dev/122.
+Must be omitted or set to 'global'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_beyondcorp_security_gateway#location GoogleBeyondcorpSecurityGateway#location}

 ---